 And so, short of flouting this directive, EPA has no choice but to undertake a rulemaking before attempting to impose the functional interrelatedness test again, anywhere.
 It remains to be seen whether EPA will pursue any of the courses left open by Judge Edwards.
 It also remains to be seen whether, in light of Section 301(a)(2) of the Clean Air Act, any rules to accommodate circuit splits - Judge Edward's third option - would survive judicial review.
 Regardless, in the meantime, EPA will be unable to insist on permit applicability determinations based on functional interrelatedness.
 Permit applicants now have the opportunity to insist that only activities that are geographically adjacent are aggregated into the "source" identified for permitting purposes.

 The D.C.
 Circuit had the opportunity to invalidate EPA's plans to apply divergent rules only because EPA committed those plans to a memorandum, which the D.C.
 Circuit found to be final agency action subject to judicial review under Section 307 of the Clean Air Act.
 Had EPA simply applied its rules as it wished, as it normally does when it wishes to engage in "inter-circuit non-acquiescence," it would have befallen an aggrieved permittee (or enforcement action defendant) to re-litigate the merits of the Sixth Circuit opinion (and perhaps to urge the additional grounds of regional inconsistency prohibited by 40 C.F.R. § 56.3).
 We can be reasonably certain that this generation of EPA senior staff will not issue any more overt non-acquiescence memos.

-For more information, please contact Vinson & Elkins lawyers Eric Groten, Casey Hopkins, or Taylor Holcomb.
-Visit our website to learn more about V&E’s Environmental practice, or e-mail one of the practice contacts.
+For more information, please contact Vinson & Elkins lawyers Eric Groten or Casey Hopkins.
+Visit our website to learn more about V&E's Environmental practice, or e-mail one of the practice contacts.